Necromunger/docker-test-cases/example-2/example2.md

 ENV NAME=World
 ```

-## Using one docker Compose file to override environment variables
+## Using a docker Compose file to override environment variables

 Defined in [`docker-compose.yml`](docker-compose.yml) are two overriding environment variables.